 Reverse Slide Lunges

-Lunges are a great exercise, but other than the reverse slide lunge, they can strain your knees too much.
+Lunges are a great single leg exercise, but other than the reverse slide lunge, most types of lunges can strain your knees too much.

 The reverse slide lunge strengthens your glutes, hamstrings and quads evenly, and it is one of the safest ways to strengthen your patellar tendon as well.